xtruhlar/FIIT-Old-Tests-Script/terminal_friendly.md

 	e) TF-IDF
 	f) word embedding

-9. Assign to the correct group (Euclidian distance / Cosine similarity)
+9. Assign to the correct group (Euclidian distance / Cosine similarity).
+Select only Euclidian distance and left the cosine similarity unmarked.
 	a) the distance between two points
 	b) the angle between two vectors